Spain wins time from EU on bank liquidity support

 A high-level government source told Reuters Spain was exploring other mechanisms to fund banks quickly while negotiations continue regarding the terms for using money from the European bailout funds, the EFSF and ESM.

-Four nationalized banks - Bankia, CatalunyaCaixa, NovaGalicia and Banco de Valencia - could need cash injections of around 40 billion euros as soon as July, according to financial and government sources.
+Four nationalised banks - Bankia, CatalunyaCaixa, NovaGalicia and Banco de Valencia - could need cash injections of around 40 billion euros as soon as July, according to financial and government sources.

 Bankia was taken over by the state in May, in Spain's biggest ever banking rescue, and asked the government for 19 billion euros in aid.